Unitech/pm2/ADVANCED_README.md

    --watch                              watch application folder for changes --ignore-watch <folders|files>       folder/files to be ignored watching, chould be a specific name or regex - e.g. --ignore-watch="test node_modules "some scripts""
    --node-args <node_args>              space delimited arguments to pass to node in cluster mode - e.g. --node-args="--debug=7001 --trace-deprecation"
+   --treekill                           Kill detached processes when stopping, default behavior is to kill only direct childrens
    --no-color                           skip colors
 ```